a-r-r-o-w/finetrainers/docs/models/flux.md

 On Windows, you will have to modify the script to a compatible format to run it.
 [TODO(aryan): improve instructions for Windows]

+> [!NOTE]
+> Currently, only FLUX.1-dev is supported.
+It is a guidance-distilled model which directly predicts the outputs of its teacher model when the teacher is run with CFG.
+To match the output distribution of the distilled model with that of the teacher model, a guidance scale of 1.0 is hardcoded into the codebase.
+However, other values may work too but it is experimental.
+> FLUX.1-schnell is not supported for training yet.
+It is a timestep-distilled model.
+Matching its output distribution for training is significantly more difficult.

 ## Supported checkpoints

 The following checkpoints were tested with `finetrainers` and are known to be working: